Bharti-Parmar/Bharti-Parmar/README.md

 ### About Me

 - 🔭 I’m currently working on Software Engineering, ReactJS, Product Engineering, Javascript.
-- 🌱 I’m currently learning Javascript, ReactJS, API, JQuery, Stored Procedure at advance level.
+- 🌱 I’m currently learning Javascript, ReactJS, API, JQuery, Stored Procedure at advance level, bootstrap 5.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Social Media, You can connect with me anywhere.
+- 🤔 I’m looking for help with Social Media, You can connect with me anywhere on social media, just click on the above links.
 - 💬 Ask me about related to the Front End, Back End, DBMS, MySQL Stored Procedures, Software Engineering, Product Engineering.
 - 📫 How to reach me: just go on the above links, you can easily reach me.